mainkoon81/Study-01-Business-Analytics-I-Theory/README.md

 <img src="https://user-images.githubusercontent.com/31917400/34523838-039c5f2c-f091-11e7-9ac3-cd88ea977acd.jpg" width="700" height="400" />

  - Issue B. `Model Comparison tool` compares models against each other:
+   - Apply the model to the validation sample and observe how accurately the model predicts the outcomes.
+This step helps avoid overfitting and helps you understand how accurate your predictions will be on new data.
-   - The lift chart is based on aggregating data into several groups.
+   - Lift is a measure of the performance of a predictive model calculated as the ratio b/w the results obtained with and w/o the predictive model.
+The lift chart is based on aggregating data into several groups.
 These groups are ordered based on the predicted probability of a favorable response for each model.
-The response is then compared to what would be expected if the selection of prospects was done randomly.
-   - The gain chart is
+For example, the lift chart shows how much more likely we are to receive respondents than if we contact a random sample of customers - by contacting only 10% of customers based on the model we will reach 3 times as many respondents as if we use no model.
+The greater the area between the lift curve and the baseline, the better the model.
+   - In the gain chart, y-axis shows the percentage of positive responses.
    - The Precision vs Recall chart is
-   - The ROC curve is
+   - The ROC curve is (http://www.dataschool.io/roc-curves-and-auc-explained/)
 <img src="https://user-images.githubusercontent.com/31917400/34531390-01e32102-f0aa-11e7-81b5-5525deb26c60.jpg" />

+ - Issue C. `Score tool`
+   - Apply the model to a new dataset to make predictions.
+This dataset should have all the predictor variable values, which are passed through the model to predict the unknown target variable value.
+The prediction will be a number between 0 and 1, representing the likelihood of positive outcome.
+   - We have our model chosen so the only thing we have to do is to predict who is going redeem a future marketing campaign.
+When we put a model into production it is referred to as scoring the model.
+Which simply means taking each individual record and applying the model to them which gives their probability to redeem the offer.
+   - Now we can answer to:
+     - Create a dataset that contains only the individuals who have a greater than 50% probability of redeeming an offer.
+     - Only include the Customer Key, First and Last Names, and the likelihood they will redeem an offer.
+     - Sort the data with the highest likelihood individuals are at the top.

 ### Non-Binary-Classification
 __1.